How to Choose Between 4 Popular Types of Fireplace Inserts

 Maintenance

 Depending on the fuel type, the maintenance level you want to commit to is also something to keep in mind.
-If you’re interested in a wood fireplace insert, you’re looking at a more high-maintenance unit.
-But if you prefer to forgo most maintenance needs, some homeowners consider electric inserts a must-have.
-However, regardless of the fuel type you choose, the National Fire Protection Agency (NFPA) recommends that you clean and sweep your chimney once a year for continued safe operation.
+If you’re interested in a wood fireplace insert, you’re looking at more maintenance needs.
+But if you prefer to forgo most maintenance needs, most homeowners consider electric inserts a must-have.
+Regardless of the fuel type you choose, the National Fire Protection Agency (NFPA) recommends that you clean and sweep your chimney once a year for continued safe operation.

 Need professional help with your project?